-3.3 Manufactured Logs
+3.3 MANUFACTURED LOGS

 Do not burn manufactured logs made of wax impregnated sawdust or logs with any chemical additives.
-Manufactured logs made of 100% compressed sawdust can be burned, but use caution in the number of these logs burned at one time.
+Manufactured logs made of 100% compressed sawdust can be burned, but be careful burning too much of these logs at the same time.
 Start with one manufactured log and see how the stove reacts.
 You can increase the number of logs burned at a time to making sure the temperature never rises higher than 475 °F (246 °C) on a magnetic thermometer for installation on single wall stove pipes or 900 °F (482 °C) on a probe thermometer for installation on double wall stove pipe.
 The thermometer should be placed about 18" (457 mm) above the stove.
 Higher temperatures can lead to overheat and damage your stove.